tokonoma/2web2ui/README.md

 ### End to End Tests

 In order to run UI tests, the local development server needs to first be started.
-Ideally, [start your development server](#local-development) and in another terminal tab, run one of the following commands:
+Ideally, [start your development server](#local-development) and in another terminal tab, run one of the following commands, then without stopping the server, run:

-To run end-to-end tests locally with the Cypress GUI:
 ```
 npm run test-e2e
 ```